olubusade/emr-suite-backend/README.md

 **Electronic Medical Records (EMR) Suite – Backend Demo**

 > ⚠️ **Note for recruiters:** This repository is a **demo** to showcase the backend sophistication of the **wiCare EMR** system.
-It is a production-grade simulation in a controlled environment to protect IP.
-The frontend development is in progress.
+Production-grade simulation in a controlled environment to protect IP.
+Frontend development in progress.

 ---